labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 Solving that problem requires solving a few sub-problems:

- * Extracting strings to extract from the source code
+ * Extracting strings to translate from the source code
  * Updating old translation files with new strings
  * Generating the binary translation files
  * Using the correct generated translation